mitchrosaaen/ENGL235/lessons/google.md

 ---
 ## Lesson Abstact

 Cloud storage services can be extremely useful for many things, including sharing and collaborating.
-Google Drive is an example of a software that are capable of this.
+Google Drive is an example of a software that is capable of doing these objectives.
 ## Lesson Objectives/Outcomes

 ## Materials